Home Care Aided by Technology

 BellMe has become one of the leading suppliers of wireless communication systems in South Africa, supplying hundreds of clients across the country and abroad.
 BellMe has supplied hospitals, clinics, restaurants, casinos and retail stores, BellMe has now introduced its revolutionary wireless products to the home care sector, introducing its panic button for elderly, aiding patients and home health care providers with efficient communication even when a carer is away from the patient’s bedside.

 The one thing that will facilitate more people to levitate towards the option of using the panic button for elderly is the creation of affordable home care communication “gadgets” such as the BellMe devices.
 While home care is popular internationally, South Africans are increasingly following the trend due to the fact that affordable panic button for elderly devices are becoming easier to attain through companies such as BellMe.
 Home care is not just for the elderly who want to “age in place”, expanding and ever-changing technology has allowed for new patient groups to make use of home care services such as children suffering from chronic illnesses, or those that are immobile, this making it easier for patients and providers to communicate.
+A panic button system can be easily integrated into the home.
+Recent devices are fully wireless.
+This makes their installation and upkeep much, much simpler.
+This in turn equates to affordability.

 The Future of Home Care Technology